-- gov resources on internet sales tax
+- SBA.gov resources on internet sales tax.

 - NOLO offers a 50-state guide to internet sales tax laws.
 You can also find the link to the revenue-governing body for your state from this website.

-How do you collect internet sales tax?
+How do you collect sales tax from online transactions?

 Are you determined that you need to assess and collect sales tax?
 Follow these steps to start collecting internet sales on online purchases.

-- Identify all of the states in which you meet the definition of a nexus
+- Identify all of the states in which you meet the definition of a nexus.

 - Apply for sales tax registration so you can get a sales tax permit.
 The sales tax permit will also include your sales tax filing frequency.